nemo256/matrix_game/README.md

 ```
 $ ./matrix_game 5
 ```
-- Press R or P to either rotate the matrix or swap two values.
+- Press R or P to either rotate the matrix or permute two values.

 ## Develop
 - Download the project: